Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 Besides the import and export statements at the top and bottom, you have written a plain JS function.

-Looking closely the function returns a block of what looks like HTML.
-Looking closer still you'll this HTML-like block is not in a string.
-This is JSX.
+Looking closely, the function returns a block of what looks like HTML.
+Looking closer still you'll this HTML-like block is not in a string. **This is JSX!**

 JSX is an extension of the HTML language.
 It uses the XML language syntax and in a React project can be written alongside your regular JavaScript.